-Each Canola plant produces yellow flowers, which, in turn, produce pods similar in shape to pea pods but about one-fifth the size.
-Within the pods are tiny round seeds that are crushed to obtain Canola oil.
-Each seed is approximately 40% oil.
-The remainder of the seed is processed into Canola meal, which until now has been used primarily as a high-protein livestock feed.
+Each canola plant produces yellow flowers, that in turn, produce pods similar in shape to pea pods (but about one-fifth the size).
+Within the pods are tiny round seeds that are crushed to obtain canola oil; each seed is approximately 40% oil.
+The remainder of the seed is processed into canola meal, a co-product (together with canola oil) of the canola seed crushing industry that up until now has been used primarily as a high-protein livestock feed.

-Burcon extracts and purifies two types of canola protein isolate from canola meal, a co-product (together with canola oil) of the canola seed crushing industry.
-Burcon has branded these protein isolates under the trade names “Supertein®” and “Puratein®”.
+Burcon extracts and purifies two types of canola protein isolate from canola meal branded these protein isolates under the trade names “Supertein®” and “Puratein®”.

 Canola has become a major production and export crop and is often regarded as the most valuable crop in Canada.